- I’m a FI enthusiast—not a certified expert. This article is for information only, and should not be taken as financial advice.

 - Sell our investments: We could liquidate investments in our taxable accounts for cash within a few days.

-- Sell the kids’ investments: Our kids have their own taxable investment accounts7, which we could also liquidate.
+- Sell the kids’ investments: Our kids have informal trust accounts, which we could also liquidate.
 (We’d pay them back, with interest, later.)

 - Use our personal LOCs: It’s not cheap, but it’s not exorbitant either.
 And it’s readily accessible—a good backup if all else fails.